5-Minute Crafts

-Video format
+The channel has drawn criticism for its unusual and potentially dangerous life hacks and its reliance on clickbait.

+Content

 5-Minute Crafts' YouTube videos are compilations of videos previously posted on Instagram or Facebook.
 The channel's content consists largely of videos relating to crafts and life hacks, styled in how-to formats, and occasionally, science experiments.
-The channel's videos employ a style where the camera is focused on a table with objects while only a person's hands appear in the frame, making content with aid of these objects, usually food and DIY ingredients and tools.
+The channel's videos employ a style where a top-down camera displays objects on a solid-color surface while only a person's hands appear in the frame, making content with aid of these objects, usually food and DIY ingredients and tools.